nainiayoub/java-notes/README.md

 * Without having declared main method static , our program will successfully compile but won't execute and report error at run time.
 * Declaring main method static is necessary since main is called by the Java interpreter before any objects are made.
 * Since keyword static allows main to be called without creating an object of the class in which the main method is defined, our main method needs to be declared static.

+## What is the difference between static method and instance method in Java?
+* __Instance methods__ are methods which require an object of its class to be created before it can be called.
+   * To invoke a instance method, we have to create an Object of the class in within which it defined.
+   * Instance method(s) belong to the Object of the class not to the class. they can be called after creating the Object of the class.
+   * Every individual Object created from the class has its own copy of the instance method(s) of that class.
+   * They can be overridden since they are resolved using dynamic binding at run time.

+* __Static methods__ are the methods in Java that can be called without creating an object of class.
+   * They are referenced by the class name itself or reference to the Object of that class.
+   * Static method(s) are associated to the class in which they reside. they can be called even without creating an instance of the class.
+   * They are designed with aim to be shared among all Objects created from the same class.
+   * They can not be overridden.
+But can be overloaded since they are resolved using static binding by compiler at compile time.